-Site Preparation: Each site will require installation of a drilling pad, surrounded by a security fence, and an access road.
+Site Preparation: Each site will require installation of a drilling pad, surrounded by a fence, and an access road.
 The fenced-in areas will measure approximately 100 feet by 150 feet.
 On-site access roads, if necessary, will be approximately 10 feet wide, constructed of crushed stone.
 Site preparation activities are expected to take about 1 week for each site.

 Drilling: Drilling equipment will consist of top-mounted, hydraulic drill rigs powered by on-site generators.
-Two or three sets of drilling equipment may be operating at any one time.
-At each crossing location, six holes will be drilled to a depth of approximately 1500 feet and one hole to approximately 1750 feet.
+Two - sets of drilling equipment may be operating at any one time, although only one drilling operation will be conducted at any given time on the City of Detroit/DEGC properties.
+At each crossing location, six holes will be drilled to a depth of approximately 1,500 feet and one hole to approximately 1,750 feet.
 The estimated drilling time at each site ranges from 7 days to 30 days.
 Drilling operations will run continuously, 24 hours per day, seven days per week.
 Although disturbance to the surrounding community cannot be avoided, the drilling team will attempt to minimize noise, dust, unnecessary lighting at night, and other disturbances.

-Cross-well seismic and Down-hole Geophysics: Cross-well seismic imaging and down-hole geophysics will consist of down-hole geophysical surveys of the boreholes, together with seismic imaging using hydrophones placed in one borehole and a piezoelectric energy source placed in a second borehole.
+Crosswell Reflection and Downhole Geophysics: Crosswell reflection imaging and downhole geophysics will consist of downhole geophysical surveys of the boreholes, together with crosswell seismic imaging using hydrophones placed in one borehole and a piezoelectric energy source placed in a second borehole.
 This work will typically take place for a given borehole site immediately after the drilling is completed, and will be completed in two intervals, 3 to 5 days each.
 Although these operations will also be conducted 24 hours per day, seven days per week, disturbance to the surrounding public will be minimal.